 In the meantime, retailers can expect Trading Standards departments to be continuing to conduct spot checks on the sale of knives and other age restricted items.

-Michael Veal is the Head of Lester Aldridge’s Regulation & Business Crime team.
-For advice about criminal or other legal aspects of regulation, please email Michael Veal or telephone us on 0344 967 0793.
+Contact Lester Aldridge’s Regulation & Business Crime team.
+For advice about criminal or other legal aspects of regulation, please email or telephone us on 0344 967 0793.